pierky/arouteserver/docs/CONFIG.rst

 - OpenBGPD

-  - Currently, **path hiding** mitigation is not implemented for OpenBGPD configurations.
-Only single-RIB configurations are generated.

   - **ADD-PATH** is not supported by OpenBGPD.

   - For max-prefix filtering, only the ``shutdown`` and the ``restart`` actions are supported by OpenBGPD.
 Restart is configured with a 15 minutes timer.